-By 1975 The Sunday Times Magazine had undergone several changes of Editor.
+By 1975, The Sunday Times Magazine had undergone several changes of Editor.
 King had reduced his working week to three days, allowing him time to pursue other interests.
-When Hunter Davies arrived to take up the editorship, King decided it was time to quite and moved on.
+When Hunter Davies arrived to take up the editorship, King decided it was time to quit and moved on.
 He was keen to devote more of his time to political causes.
 But there was to be a more dramatic fate waiting to befall him.

 While he was out driving, just a short distance from his home, he was hit broadside by a car.
 The force of the blow fractured his skull and he was hospitalised and out of circulation for almost a year.
 The effect of his injury disoriented him so much that he was unable to deal with more than one person at a time.
-Eventually he recovered, started picking up the pieces and began looking for work.
+Eventually, he recovered, started picking up the pieces and began looking for work.
 Interest came from David Pelham at Penguin Books, art director during the 1970s.
 Pelham tapped into King’s historical and political interests and gave him a constant flow of book covers to design.
 This was the ideal opportunity for King to draw from his now substantial photographic archive...

 Settling into a freelance rhythm, he rented a studio in London’s Clerkenwell, again long before the Location was on the estate agent’s hit list.
 He fulfilled his wish to become a political designer by donating his creative energies to the ANL, the Anti-Apartheid movement, a leftist Trotskyite fraction and many other political activists that he found sympathy with.
 King was very much out on a limb in donating so much of his time to these causes.
 He told me that he couldn’t bear to see so much amateurishly designed print material being pushed out by these small political groups.
 He wanted to demonstrate that through well thought out and effectively designed material, their messages would stand a far better chance of getting through.
 He was amused when he heard that the police had questioned some members of the ANL, asking which advertising agency had been responsible for its print material.